ryandielhenn/dotfiles/README.md

 My init.vim has a bunch of plugins you need [`LazyVim`](https://www.lazyvim.org) for.
 `lazy.nvim` will bootstrap when nvim is opened for the first time.

-### Neovim + CoC Setup

-To get [`coc.nvim`](https://github.com/neoclide/coc.nvim) working properly, you need a recent version of Vim/Neovim, a plugin manager, and Node.js
-(used by CoC for language servers).

-Optionally remove the plugin from init.vim deleting this line.

-`Plug 'neoclide/coc.nvim', {'branch': 'release'}`